mhayes853/swift-cactus/Sources/Cactus/Documentation.docc/Cactus.md

 )

 // [
-//   CactusLanguageModel.ToolCall(
+//   CactusLanguageModel.FunctionCall(
 //     name: "get_weather",
 //     arguments: ["location": "San Francisco"]
 //   )
 // ]
-print(completion.toolCalls)
+print(completion.functionCalls)
 ```

-> Note: Smaller models may struggle to generate tool arguments that match the ``JSONSchema`` you specify for the tool.
+> Note: Smaller models may struggle to generate function arguments that match the ``JSONSchema`` you specify for the function.
 Therefore, the library provides a way to manually validate any value against the schema you provide to the model using the ``JSONSchema/Validator`` class.
 > ```swift
-> let toolDefinition = CactusLanguageModel.ToolDefinition(
+> let functionDefinition = CactusLanguageModel.FunctionDefinition(
 >   name: "search",
 >   description: "Find something",
 >   parameters: .object(